click on any image to enlarge

 During the 1940's Schanker's first studio outside of New York City was in the upstate artists colony near Sugarloaf Mountain

-Schanker East Hampton 1.jpg (239582 bytes)
+Schanker East Hampton Dune House

-IRelaxing at "Dune House" (c 1970.)
+Relaxing at "Dune House" (c 1970.)
 In 1959 Lou married the blues singer, Libby Holman.
 They summered in their East Hampton home until his death in 1981.
 One of Lou's bronze sculptures can be seen at the entrance contrasted against the Atlantic ocean in the background.
-Guests stayed in a 100 year old farm house on Madison Avenue in Sag Harbor.
-Schanker had purchased it in the early fifties when he and other artists established a colony in the Hamptons..
+Guests stayed at the farmhouse in Sag Harbor where Schanker still maintained a studio until 1975 when he sold it.

-During the years in the Hamptons, Lou and Libby participated in the life of both the art and theatrical communities.
-Several parties and fundraisers were held at their home each summer.
+During the years in the Hamptons, Lou and Libby participated in the life of both the art

-Celebrities Backstage at John Drew Theater
+Celebrities Backstage at John Drew Theater,

-in East Hampton
+Guild Hall in East Hampton

-l. to r.
+(l. to r.)
 Vincent Donohue, Anne Jackson,

 Libby Holman, Eli Wallach and Louis Schanker

-Libby and Coretta King greeting guests
+Louis Schanker, Libby Holman and Coretta King

-to Dune House fundraising event
+greeting guests to a Dune House fundraising event.

-Coretta and Lou on the Beach
+Coretta and Lou on the East Hampton beach

 Libby and Coretta join in the

-celebration of Lou's birthday.
+celebration of Lou's birthday

 Shunryu Suzuki Roshi and others from the Zen center of San Franciso